RajarshiBandhu/Job-Finder/README.md

 run frontend.py for website
 Make sure you create a folder called templates, and within those folders the html files.
 The templates folder is in same directory as frontend.py and backend.py

+There is a help button for help with buttons
 *There are some functions in backend.py which can make the data go to a SQL database instead of going to a list.